slackapi/python-slack-sdk/README.rst

 python-slackclient
 ===================

-A basic client for Slack.com, which can optionally connect to the Slack Real Time Messaging (RTM) API.
+A client for Slack, which supports the Slack Web API and Real Time Messaging (RTM) API.

 |build-status| |windows-build-status| |codecov| |doc-status| |pypi-version| |python-version|